aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/kafka-connect-debezium-tls-pg.md

 ---
-title: Integrate Apache Kafka Connect with PostgreSQL using Debezium and mutual TLS
+title: Integrate Aiven for Apache Kafka® Connect with PostgreSQL using Debezium with mutual TLS
 ---

-Learn how to set up Apache Kafka Connect with PostgreSQL and Debezium using mutual TLS for secure data synchronization.

-## Overview

-Integrating Apache Kafka Connect with PostgreSQL using Debezium and mutual TLS (mTLS) enhances data security by enforcing mutual authentication between the client and server.
+Integrate Aiven for Apache Kafka Connect with PostgreSQL using Debezium with mutual TLS (mTLS) to enhance security with mutual authentication.

-The configuration process establishes a secure and efficient data synchronization channel between Apache Kafka Connect and a PostgreSQL database.
+This configuration establishes a secure and efficient data synchronization channel between Aiven for Apache Kafka Connect and a PostgreSQL database.

 ## Prerequisites